Local Selectivity of Orders in Central Simple Algebras

-To begin we need to parametrize the isomorphism classes of maximal orders in $B$.
-Recall we have fixed a maximal order $\R$ which contains $\O_L$, and now need to give a set of representatives of the distinct isomorphism classes comprising the genus of maximal orders.
+First, we construct a class field, $K(\R)$, associated to the maximal order $\R$ whose degree over $K$ equals the number of isomorphism classes of maximal orders in the global algebra $B$.
+We then we give a filtration of the Galois group, $\Gal(K(\R)/K)$, in order to parametrize the isomorphism classes of maximal orders in $B$.